PrincetonUniversity/software_testing/01_overview/README.md

 ## Questions

-If people can't write the main code without errors then why should they be trusted to write the test code?
+If people are unable to write the main code without errors then why should they be trusted to write the test code?
 Should there be test code for the test code?